 - We recommend formatting references according to the AMA Manual of Style (11th edition; see examples below).
 Minor variation in reference format is acceptable as long as the correct digital identifier is provided for each reference (if available).

 - For electronic journals that use electronic article IDs in lieu of page numbers, use the article ID as used in the journal (eg, "e123").

 - The requirements for each type of reference are provided below.

 Database digital identifiers for journal articles and books/book chapters

 JMIR’s reference software, RefCheck, looks up references in online databases to correct them.
-Minor errors in references (such as errors in author names, titles, etc) can be automatically corrected using database identifiers like DOIs and PMIDs (eg, for journals, conference proceedings), if available.
+Minor errors in references (eg, errors in author names, titles) can be automatically corrected using database identifiers like DOIs and PMIDs (eg, for journals, conference proceedings), if available.